champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5340/2021-04-17-mini-storything-7.md

 URL: https://documentcloud.adobe.com/link/review?uri=urn:aaid:scds:US:ddfe993c-dc0d-4afd-af61-c73247009c84
 ---

-## Assignment
+??? quote "Assignment"
     For this week, create a magazine or newspaper advertisement for a product or service in the year 2050.
 Choice of tools is up to you.

-***

 <figure markdown>
   ![Marketing the Future](./assets/2021-04-12-INTE-5340-Marketing-the-Future--proof-1.png)